-Shareholder’s agreements should be an essential part of every small corporation’s structure in New Jersey.
-These agreements outline every aspect of corporate government and shareholder ties to the business, including ownership and voting rights, control and management of the corporation, methods of resolving disputes, and two key provisions known as the buy-sell agreement and the restrictive covenant.
+Shareholder agreements should be essential to every small corporation’s structure.
+These agreements outline many aspects of corporate government including ownership and voting rights, control and management, methods of resolving disputes, and two key provisions known as the buy-sell agreement and the restrictive covenant(s).

 Buy-sell provisions and restrictive covenants are both integral parts of a quality shareholders agreement, particularly in smaller businesses with fewer shareholders.
 Smaller corporations often elect to establish ownership via shares in the business.
-For example, a small corporation with four co-owners elects to establish that each member owns 25 shares out of 100, thus 25% of the business.
-The shareholders agreement is an agreement between all of the shareholders in the corporation and will serve as the main document that Courts will look to whenever a dispute arises.
+For example, say a small corporation has four co-owners with each member owning 25 shares out of 100, thus 25% of the business.
+A shareholder’s agreement between all of the shareholders will serve as the main document that courts will look at if a dispute should arise between the shareholders.

-Shareholders agreements can be simple or complex and everyone is unique to the corporation it is written for.
-While many shareholders today are knowledgeable enough to make these agreements, they often are created without the assistance of a New Jersey Shareholders Attorney, thus lacking key components that leave many of the shareholders vulnerable.
-The buy-sell agreement and restrictive covenant provisions are two of these key components that should be included in the agreement.
+Shareholders’ agreements can be simple or complex and each document is often unique to the corporation it is written for.
+While many shareholders know about the value of a shareholder agreement, they often are created without the assistance of a Shareholder Rights Attorney, thus lacking key provisions that leave many of the individual shareholders vulnerable.
+A buy-sell agreement and restrictive covenant provision are two of these key components that should be included in the agreement.

 A buy-sell agreement dictates what will happen to the shares of a shareholder who wishes to leave the company.
-Since a shareholder who wishes to leave must sell their shares, a dispute often arises as to who they are selling their shares to and what price they are being sold for.
-Often the departing shareholder will want to sell shares to the highest bidder.
+Generally, a shareholder who wishes to leave the company must sell his or her share.
+Disputes often arise as to what price these shares are being sold for.
+A departing shareholder will want to sell shares to the highest bidder.
 This may be someone that the remaining shareholders do not want to be in business with.
-Also, if the corporation itself or the remaining shareholders are “buying out” the departing shareholder, the departing shareholder often thinks the shares are worth more than the remaining shareholders do.
-Fortunately, a typical buy-sell provision settles these disputes beforehand, stating who will buy the shares and the price they will be bought at when a departing member leaves the corporation.
-If any debate arises as a shareholder is leaving, the Courts will simply enforce the shareholders agreement and the buy-sell provision.
+Also, if the corporation itself or the remaining shareholders are “buying out” the departing shareholder, the departing shareholder often thinks its shares are worth more than the remaining shareholders do.
+Fortunately, a typical buy-sell provision settles this dispute beforehand, stating who will buy the shares and the price they will be bought at when the departing member leaves the corporation.
+If any debate arises when a shareholder is leaving, the courts will simply enforce the shareholder’s agreement and the buy-sell provision.

-Shareholder agreements are complicated and should involve many different aspects that the normal shareholder often does not think of.
-Always consult a shareholders attorney before signing such an agreement.
-Please contact Fredrick P. Niemann, Esq., a NJ Shareholders attorney, today toll-free at 888-800-7442 or by email at firstname.lastname@example.org to make sure you’re protected in your enterprise.
+Shareholder agreements are complicated and should involve many different topics that a normal shareholder does not think of.
+Always consult a shareholder agreement attorney before signing any such agreement.
+Please contact Fredrick P. Niemann, Esq. toll-free at (855) 376-5291 or email him at firstname.lastname@example.org to make sure you’re protected in your enterprise.
 Please ask us about our video conferencing or telephone consultations if you are unable to come to our office.